opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 _Blurring_

 210    Blurring occurs when a plaintiff’s get-up becomes indicative of the defendant’s goods or services, resulting in a diversion of sales from the plaintiff to the defendant: _Amanresorts_ at [97].
-A likelihood of blurring is readily inferred where parties are in direct competition with each other: _Tong Guan Food Products Pte Ltd v Hoe Huat Hng Foodstuff Pte Ltd_ [1991] 1 SLR(R) 903 at [31].
+A likelihood of blurring is readily inferred where parties are in direct competition with each other: _Tong Guan Food Products Pte Ltd v Hoe Huat Hng Foodstuff Pte Ltd_ <span class="citation">[1991] 1 SLR(R) 903</span> at [31].
 In the present case, I have found the Latisse Product and the Lassez Product to be in competition.
 Accordingly, I find that blurring will likely result from the Defendant’s misrepresentation.
 In any case, even if the Latisse and Lassez products are not in reality in direct competition (because Lassez is a non-prescription product), there may still be damage by restriction on expansion into related fields of activity.

 _Tarnishment_